RhysLees/laravel-installer-plus/README.md

 - The `composer` and `npm`.
 - You can change this in the config.json file.
 - You need add packages to the `packages` array.
+- Specify the key of the package you want to install

 ### Packages to install Example
 ```json